-Bristol City Council and Victoria Park Primary School are working together to pilot Bristol School Streets.
+Bristol City Council and Victoria Park Primary School are working together to make the journey to school safer.

-From Thursday 27th May 2021 Atlas Road and Raymend Road will be closed to motorised vehicle traffic between 08:15-09:15 in the morning and 15:00-16:00 in the afternoon, Monday to Friday, during term time only.
-During these times only emergency services vehicles will be permitted to access Atlas Road and Raymend Road.
+Atlas Road and Raymend Road have been closed to motorised vehicle traffic between 08:15-09:15am in the morning and 3pm and 4pm in the afternoon, Monday to Friday, during term time only.
+During these times only emergency services vehicles are permitted to access Atlas Road and Raymend Road.

-The direction of the existing one-way system on Raymend Road will also be reversed; the new system will run northbound, away from St John’s Lane and will be in force 24 hours per day, seven days per week for the duration of the pilot.
+To help facilitate the successful implementation of the School Street, the direction of the existing one-way system on Raymend Road has been reversed.
+The new system runs northbound, away from St John’s Lane and is in force 24 hours a day, seven days a week.

-The reasons for introducing these one-way systems are firstly to allow residents to be able to exit Raymend Road and Kensal Road during the timed road closure periods.
-Secondly the introduction of these one-way systems in the directions mentioned above should also prevent drivers from driving down Raymend Road and Kensal Road and getting trapped when discovering the road closure, which should avoid people having to make dangerous turns in the road.
+The reasons for introducing these one-way systems were firstly to allow residents to be able to exit Raymend Road and Kensal Road during the timed road closure periods.
+Secondly, they also help prevent motorists from driving down Raymend Road and Kensal Road and getting trapped when discovering the road closure, and therefore needing to make dangerous turns in the road.

 Blue Badge holders are exempt from the scheme and can use Atlas Road and Raymend Road to access their properties when needed.
 We ask that Blue Badge holders display their Blue Badge clearly in the windscreen of their vehicle and they may be stopped and asked to confirm their details on some occasions.